donaldboulton/publiuslogic/README.md

 > ✔️ Complete Website Suite - Pages = Home, Blog, About, Privacy, Sitemap and Contact

 * Netlify CMS for Content Management
+* Netlify Identity for Authentication
 * FaunaDB for Authentication - Users Backend and Admin
 * SEO Friendly (Sitemap, Schemas, Meta Tags, GTM etc.)
 * All Twitter Widgets, Meta and SEO
-* Netlify Identity for Authentication
-* Styled Components, Styled Media Query & Bulma for styling
+* Styled Components, screen mediaMatch mediaQuerys & Bulma for styling
-* Progressive Web App & Offline Support
+* Table Of Contents, on or off through frontmatter
 * Tags, Categories and a RSS Feed for Blog
-* Time to Read and a Table Of Contents
+* Time to Read tags categories and published time meta
 * Comments with React withUtterances as GitHub Issues
 * Follow, Mention, Star and Fork GitHub buttons
 * Share Support